ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 ----------------------------------------

 When a vulnerability is detected, the action fails and reports the vulnerabilities found in the codebase.
-These vulnerabilities will be reported as draft Security advisories in the repository's **Security** tab.
+These vulnerabilities will be reported as draft security advisories in the repository's **Security** tab.
 Maintainers are then responsible for reviewing the advisories and deciding whether to address them or not.
 These advisories are monitored by the PyAnsys Core team and are escalated internally if they represent a roadblock for usage.